codinghare5/astro-static-site/src/pages/posts/learning-diversity.md

 ---
 layout: ../../layouts/BlogPost.astro
 title: Can we get some more humility in the (class)room please?
-tags: ['autism', 'neurodiversity', 'profile', 'ways of thinking']
+tags: ['autism', 'neurodiversity', 'profile', 'ways of thinking', 'difference']
 date: 20 May 2021
 image: LeaningDiversity.jpg
 thumbnail: LeaningDiversity.jpg